radkriss/devTinder-web/README.md

 git clone https format - it will be cloned
 Get both backend and front end code
 Now lets get our front end ready
-U will first need to so npm install then npm run build -> since its production (for local we do npm run dev right) Now we need to use nginx to host our application - acts as a http server sudo apt update -> updates ubuntu and packages
+U will first need to do npm install then npm run build -> since its production (for local we do npm run dev right) Now we need to use nginx to host our application - acts as a http server sudo apt update -> updates ubuntu and packages